prjctgeek/foodie/content/recipes/barbacoa.md

 ### Prep steps

-Dry age the pork shoulder by rubbing it all over with salt and putting in a high sided caserole dish to  dry in the fridge for about 1 week.
+Dry age the pork shoulder by rubbing it all over with salt and putting in a high sided casserole dish to  dry in the fridge for about 1 week.

 Wash off the salt by gentle rubbing it all over with a wet hand.